telerik/blazor-docs/styling-and-themes/overview.md

 * **Kendo UI Bootstrap v4 Theme**&mdash;Available as @progress/kendo-theme-bootstrap.
 * **Kendo UI Material Theme**&mdash;Available as @progress/kendo-theme-material.

-You can read more about using this approach in the [Custom Theme - Manual Process]({%slug themes-custom%}#manual-alternative) article.
+You can read more about using this approach at [Building Custom Themes]({%slug themes-custom%}#building-themes-from-source-code).

 ## Material Notes